DV

 What is the difference between GPIQ and ROCY?

-GPIQ (Goldman Sachs Nasdaq-100 Core Premium Income ETF) tracks NASDAQ 100 with a nasdaq100 approach, while ROCY (JPMorgan Equity Premium Yield ETF) tracks S&P 500 with a covered call approach.
+GPIQ (Goldman Sachs Nasdaq-100 Core Premium Income ETF) tracks NASDAQ 100 with a covered call approach, while ROCY (JPMorgan Equity Premium Yield ETF) tracks S&P 500 with a covered call approach.
 They are issued by Goldman Sachs and JPMorgan respectively.

 Can I hold both GPIQ and ROCY?